 No Athens travel guide would be complete without it.
 Thousands of travelers and locals climb its steep hill every year to get a glimpse of Greece's glorious past.

 Since the Acropolis' establishment in the 5th century BC in honor of goddess Athena, Athens' patron and the daughter of Olympian Zeus, it has remained the most emblematic element of the capital.

 Perched at the top of the Acropolis of Athens, you will find the Parthenon and the Erechtheion, where the infamous battle between Poseidon and Athena allegedly took place.

 At the same time, on your way to the top of the Acropolis, you will come across some of Athens' most noteworthy monuments and archaeological sites, such as the Propylaia, the Theatre of Herodes Atticus, and the Theater of Dionysus, the oldest theater in the city.

-If you visit Athens' famous Acropolis hill, don't forget to combine it with a visit to the striking Acropolis Museum that is within walking distance for a comprehensive immersion into the ancient Greek world.
+If you visit Athens' famous Acropolis hill, don't forget to combine it with a visit to the striking Acropolis Museum, which is within walking distance for a comprehensive immersion into the ancient Greek world.